 OASI contributions are mandatory in Switzerland.
 However, there may be gaps in your contributions, if for some reason you did not pay them regularly.

-This might be the case for people who regularly work for different employers on short-term (maximum three-month) contracts, those who have lived abroad for many years, or those who did not pay their OASI contributions during their studies.
+This might be the case for those who did not pay their OASI contributions during their studies.

 Failure to regularly pay OASI contributions will reduce your OASI pension.
 For example, one year of unpaid OASI contributions will reduce your pension by about 2.3%.